-KJ6UFY is Military Retired after 29 years of service with the United States Air Force.
-Amateur radio is simply one hobby on the bucket list which has been accomplished.
-Other hobbies include wine country touring & riding Harley's with his wife.
-Although I travel often and for periods of time, Fresno, California USA remains my QTH of record, but for the time being.
+KJ6UFY retired after 29 years of service with the United States Air Force and now lives in beautiful Reno, Nevada.
+Amateur radio is only one hobby on the bucket list which has been accomplished.
+Other hobbies include wine country touring & hiking with his wife, fishing in the eastern Sierras and of course portable HAM operations.

-As spring approaches the portable radio & antenna set-up is being prepped.
-The "Kit" contains an IC-730, a monoband 20 mtr rotatable Dipole antenna and a G5RV Jr. All powered by a 12 battery & Solar panel purchased from Goal Zero.
-Photos will be posted as we go.
+The portable radio & antenna set-up is being prepped & tested for this year.
+The "Kit" contains an IC-730, a monoband 20 mtr rotatable Dipole antenna and a G5RV Jr. All powered by 12v batteries & portable solar panels purchased from Goal Zero.

 You must be logged in to file a report on this page